Henryjiepanli/UA-BCD/README.md

 | **UA-BCD**     | **85.99**      | **92.47**     | **93.38**      | **91.57**         |

 ## SYSU-CD Dataset

-$\uparrow$ indicates the higher score the better and vice versa.
-The best score for each metric is marked in **bold**.
-The second score for each metric is _underlined_.

 | Baseline       | IoU $\uparrow$ | F1 $\uparrow$ | Pre $\uparrow$ | Recall $\uparrow$ |
 |----------------|----------------|---------------|----------------|-------------------|